Lecture notes on the formation and early evolution of planetary systems: Introduction

 \subsubsection{Satellites}

 Most of the planets possess satellite systems, some of which are very extensive.
-Their origins appear to be heterogeneous.
-The {\em regular} satellites of the giant planets have prograde orbits approximately coincident with the equatorial plane of their host planet.
-They appear to have formed in situ (though there may have been orbital evolution) from sub-disks of gas and dust that surrounded the planets at early times \citep{canup02,canup08}.
-The {\em irregular} satellites\footnote{One conventional definition is that irregular satellites are those that orbit more than 0.05~Hill radii away from their planet, where the Hill radius is defined as $r_H \equiv (M_p/3M_\odot)^{1/3} a$.}, on the other hand, appear to be captured objects \citep{jewitt07}.
-Finally, yet other satellites, most notably the Moon, accreted following giant impacts during planet formation \citep{benz86,canup04}.
+Their observed properties, and by inference their origins, are heterogeneous.
+All four giant planets possess systems of {\em regular} satellites that have prograde orbits approximately coincident with the equatorial plane of the planet.
+The regular satellites orbit relatively close to their planets (in one definition, regular satellites orbit less than 0.05~Hill radii away from their planet, where the Hill radius is defined as $r_H \equiv (M_p/3M_\odot)^{1/3} a$).
+The {\em irregular} satellites orbit further out and exhibit a large range of eccentricities and inclinations.
+Finally, the Earth's Moon and Pluto's companion Charon are so anomalously massive as to suggest that they belong to a third class.